 Assignment example

-For example, you can create 3 sets of rules and assign them to 3 different entities:
+For example, you can create three sets of rules and assign them to three different entities:

 - Account's default rules: Assign as the account's default.